|

 But how did she lose it?
 Valandil swept the crystal

 across the floor.
 How was it torn off?
-What happened to
+What has happened

 Perhaps she dropped it deliberately, said the boy,